 Acid phosphatase: an older blood test for an enzyme produced primarily in the prostate.
-High levels may indicate the presence or spread of prostate cancer.
+High levels may indicate infection, injury, or the presence or spread of cancer in the prostate.

 Acute: abrupt onset of a medical condition that is usually severe; happens for a limited period of time.

-Adjuvant therapy: treatment provided in addition to the primary treatment to prevent cancer recurrence.
+Adjuvant therapy: treatment provided in addition to the primary treatment for cancer.

 Adrenal glands: two glands that sit on top of the kidneys that make and release hormones such as epinephrine (adrenaline), which raises heart rate and blood pressure; norepinephrine, which causes constriction of blood vessels; and steroid hormones, including cortisone, which help reduce inflammation and control how the body utilizes fat, protein, carbohydrates, and minerals.
 Other steroid hormones produced in the adrenal gland are called androgens, or male sex hormones.